What are back pain and frequent urination?

 Frequent urination is when you have to urinate more often than what’s normal for you.
 You may find that the need to urinate gets in the way of normal activities, such as getting a full night’s sleep.

 The kidneys are bean-shaped organs located in your lower back.
-They filter your blood and release waste products via your urine.
-Problems that affect the kidneys can cause lower back pain.
+They filter your blood and release waste products through your urine.
+Kidney problems can cause both back pain and frequent urination.

-Less common causes of back pain and frequent urination include:
+Other causes of back pain and frequent urination may include: